danamyot/decode-final/README.md

 # Trakr.tv

 Trakr.tv is a simple way to browse and track your favorite TV shows.
+Made with React, NextJS using Trackt & TVDB APIs.

 ## Preview